 “I think 99 times and find nothing.
 I stop thinking, swim in silence, and the truth comes to me.” ― Albert Einstein

-And yet, the mind, in its truest nature, is noisy.
+And yet, the mind is itself noise.
 The mind can never be silent.

-The purpose of the mind is to think; you can slow down the rate at which thoughts happen, but you cannot silence it completely, which is why in deep meditation you have to lose the mind, and once the mind is gone, for this moment and this moment only, there is pure silence from within.
+The purpose of the mind is to think; you can slow down the rate at which thoughts happen, but you cannot silence it completely, which is why in deep meditation, you have to lose the mind entirely, and once the mind is gone, for this moment and this moment only, there is pure silence from within.

 It is in this pure silence where enlightenment is found— the absolute truth of reality.

-Enlightenment is finding the absolute truth, which is found by looking within, within the silence.
+Enlightenment is realizing the absolute truth, which is found by looking within, deep in the silence.

 “I want to know God’s thoughts – the rest are mere details.” ― Albert Einstein